aemsley/gengo_api_docs/content/v2/ui_recommendations.md

                 An approved job panel wireframe, including optional submitted feedback
             </p>
             <p>
-                Normal method: <a href='/v2/job/#job-get'><code>translate/job/{id} (GET)</code></a>
+                Normal method: <a href="/v2/job/#job-get"><code>translate/job/{id} (GET)</code></a>
             </p>
         </figcaption>
 </figure>

-### Request revisions panel
+## <a id="request-revisions-panel"></a>Request revisions panel

 The request revisions panel allows the user to request revisions from the job’s translator.
-If an in-app form is not provided, we recommend including a link to the job details page on Gengo, using the URL http://gengo.com/translate/job/details/{id}.
+If an in-app form is not provided, we recommend including a link to the job details page on Gengo, using the URL<code> http://gengo.com/translate/job/details/{id}</code>.

 __Required__

 * Comment field to let the translator know the reason(s) for requesting revisions, in as much detail as possible (comment)
-* “Request revisions” button
+* “Request Revisions” button

 __Recommended__

 * Include Gengo’s revisions instructions
-* Include link to the Gengo FAQ (see “<a href='http://gengo.com/contact-support/faqs/'>When should I reject a job?
+* Include link to the Gengo FAQ (see “<a href="http://gengo.com/contact-support/faqs/">When should I reject a job?
 When should I request corrections?</a>”)
-* Remind the user to write the comment in the source language or target language
+* Remind the user to write the comment in either the source or target language

 <figure>
     <img src="/images/ui_recommendations/request-revisions.png">